manikjain-zz/epochstore/README.md

 5. Grab the output values from step 4 as per what you received, we will need these to create a remote backend in the deployment steps.

 ### Deployment

+The following steps mainly set up -

+An API Gateway with a custom domain using an ACM certificate.
+Three Lambda functions as in `src/handlers` with CloudWatch monitoring.
+S3 bucket for storing Lambda zip.
+DynamoDB table in two regions (as chosen) with point-in-time backups enabled and read/write capacity autoscaling.
+Route53 health checks (uses the `health-check.py` lambda function), traffic policy (weighted routing) and a policy record.

 1. You must be in the root folder.
 If you did not follow the first optional setup, skip the next few steps and proceed to step 5 directly.
 2. Populate the `backend.tfvars` as follows: